brainsstorm/django-openai/README.md

 4. Run the Django server:

     ```shell
-    python manage.py runserver
+    daphne chatapp.asgi:application
     ```

 The application should now be running on `localhost:8000`.

 ## Usage

-To start a chat session, go to `localhost:8000/start-chat`.
+To start a chat session, go to `localhost:8000/`.

-To view an existing chat session, go to `localhost:8000/chat/<chat-id>`.
+To view an existing chat session, go to `localhost:8000/`.

 ## Contributing